eweeks/cs171-hw2-weeks-esther/problem_1_answers.md

 be viewed more clearly with a feature that allowed to zoom in on a smaller period of time, and possibly also changing the scale to accommodate this.

+Commits:

+Who is the audience?

+The audience is collaborators on a specific project, probably once again geared towards the project manager, although there might be situations when it could be helpful for other members of a project to view.
+This shows a yearly overview of the project commits, keeping track of which weeks had the most commits, and also divides this down further into days.
+As this doesn't show specific data for any contributors, but general information for the project, it is probably most relevant for those either managing the project or those very involved in the current year.

+What data is used?

+The data comes from that specific repository.
+It is the number of commits and the dates of these with in the current year.
+It is keeping track both of the number of commits per week, but also the number of commits each day.

+How can you get the data using the GitHub API?

+Make a call to that repositories info, get a list of commits, with dates included for the current year.
+  //api.github.com/repos/username/repository_name ... then somehow narrow
+this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates

+What happens if suddenly a contributor pushes many commits in a short time interval?
+How would you address this particular issue?

+This graph doesn't have a way of keeping track of contributors.
+If a contributor pushed many commits in a short time, it would create a spike for that day and probably that week in the visuals, but would not show who made those.
+If viewing this information was important you could create a tooltip that would show up when you hover over either the bar or the circles on bottom graph.
+This could give you more of a break down of when these commits were made and by whom.

+Code Frequency:

+Who is the audience?

+Code frequency doesn't keep track of contributors either, so I feel this also would be primarily useful by project managers and those closely involved with the project in the past year.
+This graph gives an overview of additions and deletions on this project, and would be of value to anyone interested in the yearly changes for that specific project.

+What data is used?

+The data for this is similar to the data used in the commits graph.
+It also is specific to the repository, using the dates of the commits in the past year, but this time also using the number of number of lines added and deleted in each commit.

+How can you get the data using the GitHub API?

+Make a call to that repositories info, get a list of commits, with dates included for the current year.
+  //api.github.com/repos/username/repository_name ... then somehow narrow
+this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates..don't see anything on additions or deletions though...